-Plymouth University undergraduate alumni and current postgraduate student of the Law, Criminology and Government School, Katie McBride (nee Pratt) is undertaking research to understand experiences of violence and hate crime in everyday life for people who identify as transgender.
+University of Plymouth's undergraduate alumni and current postgraduate student of the School of Law, Criminology and Government, Katie McBride (nee Pratt) is undertaking research to understand experiences of violence and hate crime in everyday life for people who identify as transgender.

 Before re-joining the University, Katie was previously Chief Executive of the regional equality and human rights body, Equality South West.
 The organisation supported individuals and groups, via seven regional equality networks to engage, educate and influence key institutions across the South West on issues of rights, discrimination and victimisation experienced by potential service users, customers, and staff.
 The aim was to encourage a greater understanding within the organisations of their responsibilities to support and protect the rights of individuals from a range of diverse backgrounds, including those who identify as transgender.